-‘Classic Romantic’ is the sweetest mix of blush, pink, white, and bicolors, great for bouquets and wedding work.
+‘Classic Romantic’ is the sweetest mix of blush, pink, white, and bicolors, which is great for bouquets and wedding work.
 ‘Classic Magic’ is an eye-catching mix of black, deep plum, and purple-and-white bicolor blooms; it’s on our must-grow list.
 And ‘Classic Fantastic’ is a mix of ethereal sapphire, pale blue, and cool-hued bicolors, shades that combine to resemble the midnight sky.

 Seed can be tricky to germinate, so pop your packets of seeds into the freezer for a week before planting, then they will sprout readily.